How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 If you’re planning on spending some time in Georgia and are considering renting a car, then it is possible to organise a car rental from Kutaisi Airport and then drive directly to Tbilisi.

-For low prices, you can rent direct from locals using Localrent which connects private individuals with cars to drivers.
+For low prices, you can rent directly from locals using Localrent which connects private individuals with cars to drivers.

 Where to Stay Along the Way

-Hotel Sololaki – A boutique hotel also located near Liberty Square this is a good option if you’re after a comfortable mid-range hotel, close to where the bus drops you off.
+Hotel Flower – A boutique hotel also located near Liberty Square this is a good option if you’re after a comfortable mid-range hotel, close to where the bus drops you off.
 They offer large rooms with all the expected amenities with breakfast included in the daily rate.
-Click here to check their availability.

 Not quite what you’re looking for?
 Click here to browse other hotels in Tbilisi.